 Natural disasters can be extremely devastating.
 Often, insurance companies don’t let their clients know that they might be entitled to compensation for these disasters.
-If your property was damaged as a result of a hurricane, you need to know what you might receive.
+If your property was damaged by a hurricane in New Orleans, you need to know what you might receive.

 Our law firm has been working with clients who have sustained property damage and loss as a result of a hurricane since our inception.
-We have a wealth of experience dealing with hurricane-related claims, and a track record of satisfied clients who were able to receive the compensation they deserved.
+Our hurricane damage claims lawyers have a wealth of experience serving New Orleans, and a track record of satisfied clients who were able to receive the compensation they deserved.

 All too often, insurance companies will try to devalue the extent of damages after a natural disaster like a hurricane.
 This is because they are dealing with multiple claims at once and are more concerned about their bottom line than their customer’s quality of life.